-homeDNAdirect New Zealand offers you a reliable, 21 genetic marker home paternity test that is highly accurate, affordable and accredited for your complete peace of mind.
+homeDNAdirect New Zealand offers you a reliable, comprehensive genetic marker home paternity test that is highly accurate, affordable and accredited for your complete peace of mind.
 We can provide paternity testing services anywhere in New Zealand including Auckland, Christchurch, Wellington and Hamilton.
+Please note that prepaid return postage is not included.

 homeDNAdirect can provide you with a recognized immigration DNA testing service which includes maternity, paternity and relationship immigration tests.
 Immigration New Zealand, the INZ, is the department responsible deciding visa applications and all immigration into New Zealand.